flightphp/core/README.md

         echo 'hello world!';
     });

 The callback can be any object that is callable.
-So we can use a regular function:
+So you can use a regular function:

     function hello(){
         echo 'hello world!';